jiabowang/GAPIT/README.md

 GS
 -----
 GS methods include: gBLUP, cBLUP, sBLUP, and GAGBLUP.
-Besides GAGBLUP, all GS methods could be seleted by using model="gBLUP"
+Besides GAGBLUP, all GS methods could be seleted by using model="gBLUP".

 Example